 If you think you don’t have the skills, the time, the confidence, or the energy, to explore your options, then try to shift your thinking.
 You can learn what makes you happy if you really want to know.
 Don’t be hard on yourself about it either- there is nothing wrong with not knowing what to do with your life.
 You are not broken.

 As well, we live in a time of bountiful information, much of it free online.
 So if you don’t have certain skills then develop them.
 Take classes, talk to successful people, and fill your mind with knowledge.
 It might take time to develop the skills you need to find a career you love but that’s ok.

 For many types of online classes, check out Skillshare.
 Skillshare is an amazing online learning platform with classes on everything from Amazon selling to Etsy and more, for around $8.25/mo.
 It’s a pretty sweet deal.

 What about the money you need to take classes?
 Or start a business?
-Or quit your job tomorrow?
+Or quit your job?

-It depends.
+It depends on your situation.
 But where there is a will there is a way.
-It’s not easy, but the only thing to do is keep seeking to find what you need.
+It’s not easy, but the thing to do is keep looking for opportunities.

 Whatever you choose to do, go forth thoughtfully.
-Use common sense while simultaneously embracing the unknown with courage and trust.
+Do research.
+Consider your investments of both time and money carefully.
+Use common sense while simultaneously following your heart.

 Know this about finding a career you love: